-Got a question that you need answered?
+Got a question about SSDI or SSI that you need us to answer?
 Please check out our website at www.westcoastdisability.com .
-We try to provide you with valuable information on our website that may help you navigate the Social Security Disability process.
-Also, feel free to shoot us an email at email@example.com or call us at (800) 459-3017.
+We try to provide you with helpful information on our website that will allow you to successfully navigate the Social Security Disability process.
+Also, feel free to email me your questions at email@example.com or call me at (800) 459-3017 x 101.